TimSpyc/orm_test/readme.md

             return self.name
 ```

 "ManyToMany" fields should always be specified without "s" at the end.
-"ForeignKey" and "ManyToMany" fields are always named after the referenced object and written in snake_case."
+"ForeignKey" and "ManyToMany" fields are always named after the referenced object and written in snake_case.
+"ForeignKey" and "ManyToMany" fields only reference Reference Table or Group Table.

 ```python
     class DerivativeConstellium(models.Model):